DIY Home Maintenance

 Toilet base and baseboards

-Also run a waterproof bead along floor baseboards.
-Water collects in these low spots a lot more often than people think and a proper finish prevents moisture migration.
+I also run a waterproof bead along the baseboards in my bathroom.
+Water collects in those low spots more often than you’d think, and a proper seal prevents moisture from migrating into the walls.

 Choose the Right Product to Caulk Bathroom Surfaces